vernjan/ctf-writeups/src/main/kotlin/cz/vernjan/he19/ch01/README.md

 ---

 The first one took me a while.
 I really didn't want to re-draw the QR code by hand.
-I've been there and it's no fun!
+I've done it before and it's no fun!
 At first I tried to un-twist the egg using [Zoner Photo Studio](https://www.zoner.com/en/spectacular-free-photo-editor) but it turned out to be (nearly) impossible.